datosmic/datosmic.github.io/_posts/PowerShell/PowerShell Tutorial/2024-01-20-HowTo-PowerShell.md

     ![Windows-Terminal-Search-Win11][Windows-Terminal-Search-Win11]

-2. You can select the PowerShell Edition directly you want to open (if both Windows/Desktop and Core Editions exist) or Open Terminal and then select the Profile you want to open by clicking on the chevron (down arrow)
+2. We can select the PowerShell Edition directly we want to open (if both Windows/Desktop and Core Editions exist) or Open Terminal and then select the Profile we want to open by clicking on the expand button (down arrow)

     ![Windows-Terminal-PowerShell][Windows-Terminal-PowerShell]